Opinion: Canstar’s General Manager of Wealth, Josh Callaghan

 |Access||Direct with Bank||Managed investment scheme||Direct, A-REIT or managed investment scheme||Direct, ETF or managed investment scheme|

 |More info||What is a term deposit and how does it work?||What are bonds||Pros and cons of buying and investment property||What is a share?|

 I could write for days on each of these product categories and characteristics; and if you are keen to learn more about each product follow the links above.
 For now, I hope you’ve found it useful to get a view of the main product categories which should assist you in framing up the risk-return concept.

 In Part 3 of this series I’ll take a look at the third and final piece of the puzzle which is the market.
-To ensure you don’t miss it subscribe to our emails below or follow us on Twitter or Facebook.
+You can also read Part 1 of this series, which is all about identifying your investment needs.

 Be sure to sign up to our newsletter below to get the next instalment on the investment market and other investment news and insights.